VimsecAu/kb/m365/baselines/teams.md

 #### MS.TEAMS.7.1v1 Instructions

 Any product meeting the requirements outlined in this baseline policy may be used.
-If the agency uses Microsoft Defender, see the following implementation steps for [Safe Attachments](./defender.md#implementation-2) for additional guidance.
+If the company uses Microsoft Defender, see the following implementation steps for [Safe Attachments](./defender.md#implementation-2) for additional guidance.

 #### MS.TEAMS.7.2v1 Instructions

 Any product meeting the requirements outlined in this baseline policy may be used.
-If the agency uses Microsoft Defender, see the following implementation steps for [Safe Attachments](./defender.md#implementation-2) for additional guidance.
+If the company uses Microsoft Defender, see the following implementation steps for [Safe Attachments](./defender.md#implementation-2) for additional guidance.

 ## 8. Link Protection